Curator ・ Researcher ・ Writer working across Japan and South Korea.

 She made ceramics using fragments from Nishinari before returning home.

-During the tour, I was also able to hear about Tobita Shinchi, located nearby.
-After the licensed pleasure quarter Shinchi Otobe in Osaka’s Namba district was destroyed by fire in 1912, it was relocated here.
-Until the Anti-Prostitution Law was enacted in 1958, this area functioned as a large-scale pleasure quarter (approximately 74,700 square meters).
-Since the Edo period, Japan had regulated sex work through a system of licensed prostitution, and Tobita Shinchi can be understood as its spatial realization.
-At the time, the district was enclosed by high walls, entry was permitted only through designated points, and many women were bound by contractual arrangements that restricted their movement outside.
-It seemed to reflect an idea of separating the space of sex work from that of everyday living.
+During the tour, I was also able to hear about Tobita Shinchi (飛田新地), located nearby.
+Relocated in 1912 after a fire destroyed the Shinchi brothel district in Osaka’s Namba area, it remained a large-scale red-light district (approximately 74,000 square meters) until the enforcement of the Anti-Prostitution Law in 1958.
+From the Edo period onward, Japan had regulated sex work through a licensed system, and Tobita Shinchi can be understood as one of its spatial embodiments.
+At the time, the district was enclosed by high walls, accessible only through designated entry points, and many women were bound by contractual arrangements that restricted their movement.
+It appears to have been structured around the idea of separating spaces of sex work from everyday residential life.

-Today, some establishments continue to operate in the form of ryōtei, but Kanayo spoke of how the women here may be in the midst of a transition—seeking other ways of living, and other forms of care.
+Today, some establishments continue to operate in the form of traditional-style restaurants, but Kanayo described the women there as being in the midst of a transition—seeking other forms of life, expression, and care.

 Remains of the west gate wall in Tobita Shinchi.